 To conclude, when you are pregnant, vaginal discharge is normal and helps to protect you and your baby from infection.
 You should seek medical advice immediately if your discharge changes color, has an unpleasant odour, or you have itching, burning or pain.
 Your doctor should investigate any bleeding, apart from light spotting very early on.

 At IVI we can help you with any unusual symptom during your early pregnancy and of course, if you have infertility issues.
-You contact us through our online contact form, we’ll help you make your dream real.
+You can contact us through our online contact form, we’ll help you make your dream real.

 Comments are closed here.